News

 3. Filament Drawing: The extruded filaments are rapidly cooled and stretched to align the polymer molecules, which increases the strength of the filaments.
 This drawing process can be controlled to achieve the desired filament diameter.

 4. Web Formation: The continuous filaments are laid down onto a moving conveyor belt in a random or semi-random pattern, forming a web.
-This web can be formed through different techniques such as cross-lapping or direct laying.
+This web can be formed through different techniques, such as cross-lapping or direct laying.

 5. Bonding: The filament web is then bonded to create a cohesive fabric.
 In the spunbond process, bonding is usually achieved through thermal means.
 The web passes through heated rollers or is exposed to hot air, which melts the outer layer of the filaments, causing them to bond at their contact points.